A-08884

 Plain Language

-Developers and deployers of high-risk AI systems must exercise reasonable care to prevent foreseeable algorithmic discrimination resulting from the use, sale, or sharing of their systems.
-Before using, selling, or sharing a high-risk AI system, the developer or deployer must have completed an independent audit under § 87 confirming reasonable care was taken.
-Algorithmic discrimination covers unjustified differential treatment based on an extensive list of protected characteristics.
-Self-testing to identify and mitigate bias, pool-expansion efforts for diversity, and private club exemptions are carved out from the definition of algorithmic discrimination.
-This provision is also declared an unlawful discriminatory practice under Executive Law § 296(23), bringing it within the jurisdiction of New York's human rights enforcement framework.
+Developers and deployers of high-risk AI systems must exercise reasonable care to prevent foreseeable algorithmic discrimination resulting from the use, sale, or sharing of the system.
+Before using, selling, or sharing a high-risk AI system, the developer or deployer must have completed an independent audit under § 87 confirming compliance with this reasonable-care standard.
+The definition of algorithmic discrimination covers an extensive list of protected characteristics and expressly exempts internal bias testing, diversity pool expansion, and private club operations.
+Failure to comply is an unlawful discriminatory practice.

 Statutory Text